|

 journal comes with a simple set of instructions: add your own artistic

 statement, then pass it on.
-Or better yet,
+Or better yet, leave it in a public space .)

 - OverStock.com (Ever